 All dove hunters must possess a fishing, hunting and furbearer certificate and a general game and habitat license, regardless of age.
 In addition, hunters ages 16 and older need a small game license.

-North Dakota’s deer archery season opens Friday, Aug.
-29 at noon, and bowhunters are reminded that deer bow licenses and accompanying tags are only available through electronic purchase.
+North Dakota’s deer archery season opens Friday, Sept.
+4 at noon, and bowhunters are reminded that deer bow licenses and accompanying tags are only available through electronic purchase.

 The number of anglers buying fishing licenses in North Dakota during the 2014-15 season established a new record in license sales for the third consecutive year.

 Statistics compiled by the State Game and Fish Department revealed more than 222,000 fishing licenses were sold last year, an increase of 3,000 from 2013-14.
 Resident license sales were down slightly from last year’s record, but the number of nonresident licenses issued grew by 5,000, establishing a new mark of nearly 65,000.